Goo Goo Dolls: History

-Origins and early music (1986–1993)
+Origins and early music (1985–1993)

 The band's original lineup included John Rzeznik (guitar, vocals), Robby Takac (bass, vocals), and George Tutuska (drums, percussion).
 Takac and Tutuska had been long-time friends in school and met Rzeznik while he was playing in the band The Beaumonts with Takac's cousin, Paul Takac, and close friend Michael Harvey who was the inspiration for the band.
 In 1999 Rolling Stone reported the trio picked their name from a True Detective ad for a toy called a Goo Goo Doll.
 In 2022, Rzeznik said he didn't remember how they picked the name.
 "We had a gig and so we had to come up with some kind of a name just to play the show", Rzeznik said.
 "It's kind of a stupid name."

 The band started out playing covers, but went on to develop a punk sound.
 With Takac as their lead singer, the band released their first album, Goo Goo Dolls, in 1987 on Mercenary Records, but was picked up in 1988 by Celluloid Records, a larger record company.
-They played around Buffalo's underground music circuit and across the country opening for punk bands such as Gang Green, SNFU, Dag Nasty, Bad Religion, Motörhead, ALL, The Dead Milkmen, Doughboys, Big Drill Car, The Gun Club, Uniform Choice, The Dickies, and DRI and playing with fellow Buffalo bands.
+They played around Buffalo's underground music circuit and across the United States, opening for punk bands such as Gang Green, SNFU, Dag Nasty, Bad Religion, Motörhead, ALL, The Dead Milkmen, Doughboys, Big Drill Car, The Gun Club, Uniform Choice, The Dickies, Soulside, Necros, and DRI, and playing with fellow Buffalo bands.
 The band released its second album, Jed, in 1989.

-The band released its third album, Hold Me Up, in 1990 and featured Rzeznik as the lead vocalist on five tracks, including the single "There You Are"—as well as their then-concert favorite, "Two Days in February".
+The band released its third album, Hold Me Up, in 1990 and featured Rzeznik as the lead vocalist on five tracks, including the single "There You Are" and "Two Days in February".
 After being embraced by local college radio and punk scenes (including such venues as CBGB), the Goo Goo Dolls incorporated elements of heavy metal, pop rock, and punk rock into the album.
 In 1991, the song "I'm Awake Now" was recorded for the soundtrack of Freddy's Dead: The Final Nightmare.

-Superstar Car Wash, released in 1993, received significant media attention.
-The critical success and encouraging sales of their last album resulted in a larger budget from Metal Blade Records.
+Superstar Car Wash, released in 1993, received a larger budget from Metal Blade Records.
 The album was partially recorded at Metalworks Studios in Mississauga, Ontario.
 The single "We Are the Normal", co-written with Paul Westerberg of The Replacements, Westerberg providing the lyrics, received a major push toward play on college and independent radio, and its video was displayed on MTV's 120 Minutes program.
 "Fallin' Down" made it onto the 1993 soundtrack of Pauly Shore's hit film Son in Law.